wttech/bobcat/docs/_docs/guides/first-aem-test.md

 ## Page Objects

-We will start with creating required page objects
+We will start with creating the required page objects.

-### Create Test Page
+### Test Page

-Page Object that will be representation of our test page
+This Page Object will be a representation of our test page:

 ```java
 package com.bobcat.test.pages;